How is Zeffy free?

 • Feeding, managing, and raising livestock, including domestic farm animals like cattle, hogs, chickens, and animals raised in captivity for their pelts or fur.

-3. Horticulture Nonprofit Organizations
+3. Horticultural Organizations

 Horticultural organizations are a subset of agricultural organizations that focus specifically on cultivating plants, such as fruits, vegetables, flowers, and ornamental plants.